Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 #### The Title Art

+- When users first load the page, the Title Art is displayed to
+  - welcome the user and
+  - introduce the name of the game

 ![A screenshot of the Title Art](docs/screenshots/pp3-title-art.png "Screenshot of the Title Art")

-- When users first load the page, the home page is displayed to
-  - welcome the user and introduce the name of the game

 #### The Backstory and Instructions